prody/ProDy/doc/examples/proteins/parsepdb.rst

 Parser returns an :class:`~prody.atomic.AtomGroup` instance.

-Also note that parser the time it took to parse the file will be printed on the screen.
-This time includes the time that it takes to evaluate coordinate lines and build an :class:`~prody.atomic.AtomGroup` instance and excludes the time spent on reading the file from disk.
+Also note that the time it took to parse the file is printed on the screen.
+This includes the time that it takes to evaluate coordinate lines and build an :class:`~prody.atomic.AtomGroup` instance and excludes the time spent on reading the file from disk.